craigrosario95/sky-tech-test/README.md

 What could be improved?
 - Improved styling of the application
 - Back and forward buttons in the pagination as it may become out of control if there are too many results
-- Reduced complexity of the history back button process